PGP YL curriculum

 Gain valuable exposure to international business practices, enhancing your understanding of diverse markets and cross-cultural competencies.
 You will learn from renowned faculty at top international business schools, who will share their global experiences and perspectives in the classroom.

-- Innovation through Design Exploration and Actionable Solutions (iDEAS): A transformative business design lab that goes beyond traditional coursework, immersing students in real-world challenges while fostering a user-centric mindset. iDEAS empowers students to become visionary problem solvers and impactful leaders, equipping them with the skills to drive innovation and modern leadership.
+- Innovation through Design Exploration and Actionable Solutions (iDEAS): A transformative business design lab that goes beyond traditional coursework, immersing you in real-world challenges while fostering a user-centric mindset. iDEAS empowers you to become visionary problem solvers and impactful leaders, equipping you with the skills to drive innovation and modern leadership.

-- Mandatory Summer Internship: The mandatory summer internship at the end of year 1 provides students with a valuable opportunity to gain hands-on experience in a professional setting.
-This immersive programme enables them to apply knowledge to real-world challenges while developing essential managerial and teamwork skills.
-Through the internship, participants can explore potential career paths and gain insights into the operational dynamics of businesses.
+- Mandatory Summer Internship: The mandatory summer internship at the end of year 1 provides a valuable opportunity to gain hands-on experience in a corporate setting.
+This immersive programme enables you to apply knowledge to real-world challenges while developing essential managerial and teamwork skills.
+Through the internship, you can explore potential career paths and gain insights into the operational dynamics of businesses.

-- Platform for Innovation and Venture-Oriented Thinking (PiVOT): At PiVOT, students learn integrated design thinking, advanced business strategies, and cutting-edge technologies to develop a unified entrepreneurial framework.
-They create a comprehensive business plan, validate business models, devise scalable pricing strategies, and formulate growth-driven plans for long-term success.
-PiVOT offers a groundbreaking experience that prepares students to lead, innovate, and thrive in a world that is constantly changing.
+- Platform for Innovation and Venture-Oriented Thinking (PiVOT): At PiVOT, you will learn integrated design thinking, advanced business strategies, and cutting-edge technologies to develop a unified entrepreneurial framework.
+You will create a comprehensive business plan, validate business models, devise scalable pricing strategies, and formulate growth-driven plans for long-term success.
+PiVOT offers a groundbreaking experience that prepares you to lead, innovate, and thrive in a world that is constantly changing.

 Expand Your Global Vision